anirbanbasu/dqa/README.md

 The directory where you clone this repository will be referred to as the _working directory_ or _WD_ hereinafter.

 Install [uv](https://docs.astral.sh/uv/getting-started/installation/).
 To install the project with its essential dependencies in a virtual environment, run the following in the _WD_.
-To install all non-essential dependencies, add the `--all-extras` flag to the following command.
+To install all non-essential dependencies, add the `--all-groups` flag to the following command.

 ```bash
 uv sync